benstratton6/quantumResources/group_theory_quotient_groups.md

     email: ben.stratton@bristol.ac.uk
 # license: CC-BY-4.0
 keywords: Groups, Group Theory.
-abstract: A brief overview of discrete groups and some important group theory concepts.
+abstract: The definition of quotient groups and an overview of why they are useful
 exports:
 #   - format: docx
   - format: pdf